TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-error-unexpected-result.md

 ## **Recommended Documents**

 [How can I improve my database performance?](https://docs.microsoft.com/azure/cosmos-db/performance-tips)
 <br>How a client connects to Azure Cosmos DB has important implications on performance, especially in terms of observed client-side latency.
-There are two key configuration settings available for configuring client Connection Policy – the connection mode and the connection protocol.
+There are two key configuration settings available for configuring client Connection Policy, the connection mode and the connection protocol.
-* Gateway mode
-* Direct mode

 [FAQ](https://docs.microsoft.com/azure/cosmos-db/faq#sql-api)